pixeljawn/web-components/README.md

 ## Description ##

-A WCAG compliant plugin allows a University department or college to display the official University of Delaware branded header and footer on a WordPress website.

-Site administrators may choose to use a college or department-specific title in addition to the official University header and footer.
+A repository for components used within the WilmU Cascade CMS application.
+All components are WCAG Level AA compliant.

+### Browser support ###
+Styles are run through Autoprefixer with the follow conditions: ** > 0.5%, last 2 versions, Firefox ESR, not dead, not IE 11 **

 ### Restrictions ###
-This plugin is ONLY to be used on official University of Delaware department web pages and websites in accordance with UD OCM guidelines.
+These components are ONLY to be used on official Wilmington University department web pages and websites in accordance with WU branding guidelines.

 ## Installation ##